Danilqa/danilqa/README.md

 # Hi, I'm Dan 👋🏻

-Senior Software Engineer.
-Mostly experienced in TypeScript, React, Kotlin, and Node.js.
+A Senior Software Engineer.
+Mostly experienced in front-end.
+My technology stack is: TypeScript, React, Node.js and Kotlin.

 I'm passionate about building high-quality software and helping others to do the same.